2014, Vol. 1 Issue 6, Part C

 How to cite this article:

 Yassir Sulieman, Theerakamol Pengsakul, Husam Abugabr, Huang Shuai-Qin.
 Gastrointestinal parasites of the fan-toed gecko, Ptyodactylus ragazzi (Squamata: Gekkonidae).
-International Journal of Fauna and Biological Studies.
-2014; 1(6): 101-104.
+Int J Fauna Biol Stud 2014;1(6):101-104.